-From the alphabet soup of plans to the donut hole, here are tips on navigating Medicare’s health care options for seniors.
+From the alphabet soup of plans to the donut hole, here are tips on navigating Medicare’s health care options.

-Medicare is the government’s health coverage for people 65 years of age or older, or younger people with disabilities and those with end-stage renal disease.
-Today Medicare provides health insurance for some 48 million Americans, a number that will grow in coming years.
+Medicare is the government’s health coverage for people age 65 or older, and younger people with disabilities or certain health conditions.
+Today Medicare provides health insurance for 54 million Americans, a number that is expected to grow in the coming years.

 How Do I Sign Up for Medicare?